How to Do a (Painless) Annual Checkup on Your Finances

 If you already have a budget, it should only take a few minutes to determine which categories need to be updated.
 It took me only a few minutes to adjust my budget for the following year and I decided to change my monthly savings contribution, lower my auto insurance payment, and increase my monthly grocery budget by $100.

 look at Your Retirement Accounts

 Take a peek at your retirement account(s) to make sure you are on track to meet your goal, or if you need to rebalance.
-If you use a robo-advisor like Betterment or Wealthfront, they already do this for free for you.
+If you use a robo-advisor like Betterment, they already do this for free for you.